Want To Preserve Your Wedding Bouquet? – Have It Done Professionally Or Do It Yourself?

 The Silica Gel Method

-If you want to keep the flowers from your bouquet mostly intact, then this is the best method to choose.
+If you want to keep the flowers from your bouquet primarily intact, then this is the best method to choose.

 And yes, there will be some initial expense for supplies, but it will be minimal.
 Actually, because silica gel is reusable, the more flowers you dry, the more the cost diminishes over time.